 Habitat for Humanity – Home Preservation Program

-Offers low-cost or free repairs to help seniors stay in their homes safely.
+Provides free or inexpensive repairs to enable elderly people to remain in their homes safely.

 Rebuilding Together

-Provides free home repairs and accessibility modifications to low-income seniors.
+Provides seniors with low incomes free home repairs and accessibility upgrades.

 Area Agencies on Aging (AAAs) Programs